jurentie/old_portfolio/future_posts/git-workflow/git-workflow.md

 ## Forking a Repository - Open Source ##

-Once a project is made public other developers in the public may want to make changes to the repository.
+Once a project is made public other developers in the open source community may want to make changes to the repository.
 This can be done by forking a repository.
-Forking is a unique way of making a copy of a personal repository and saving it on your GitHub.
+Forking is a unique way of making a copy of a repository and saving it on your personal GitHub profile.
 Sometimes forking can be used as a way to take someone else's project and begin your own.

 #### How it works: ####